jyw321/MD-Project/Standard-MD.md

 ```

-* **As shown above, the SP tracks will be put into an .aea wrapper with atrac1 codec.
-LP2/LP4 tracks are wrapped in .wav but the codec reads atrac3, which means there’s no generational loss.
+* **As shown above, the SP tracks will be put into an `.aea` wrapper with `atrac1` codec.
+LP2/LP4 tracks are wrapped in `.wav` but the codec reads `atrac3`, which means there’s no generational loss.
 This also means that, with the atrac1 and atrac3 codecs in the tracks, audio players with atrac-encoding scheme are required to play back the tracks.
 FFmpeg and VLA are good choices.**

 ### Troubleshoot ###